Google Maps Service: Transforming lives and businesses all over!

 16 July 2018, a new pricing model for Google Maps API usage

-A new pricing model ‘pay-as-you-go’ has rolled-out for Google Maps Platform APIs from June 11, 2018.
+Is Google API key is free?
+No, A new pricing model ‘pay-as-you-go’ has rolled-out for Google Maps Platform APIs from June 11, 2018.
 This new pricing plan gives users more flexibility and better control over the usage of Google Maps APIs.
 Now you can use as little or as much you need.
 In short, you only have to pay for what you have used.

 Google has provided an extra month of lead time and the new pricing model will go into effect from 16 July 2018.